Last Modified: May 23, 2018

 If you believe your information has been compromised in any way, please contact our Data Protection Officer immediately at firstname.lastname@example.org.
 If we detect a data breach we will follow the notification guidelines established by the General Data Protection Regulation (GDPR) and may notify you depending on the nature of the breach.

 Our website may use “cookies,” which store many types of data, to make your experience easier and more enjoyable.
 You may set your browser to refuse these cookies by seeing the help section of your browser.
+We work with third parties for purposes of conversion tracking your clicks from our advertisements and social media posts on other websites, including storing and accessing cookies.
+Specifically, you may opt out of Twitter's interest-based advertising here and LinkedIn's website demographics here.

 Do we disclose any information to outside parties?